-The years of income 2014-2015 objections are being reviewed collectively by the BIR, which challenge the tax losses available for future set off by the Company.
-Based on the assessment of the technical merits of the formal objections by both the Company and its tax advisors, the Company is expected to fully defend its position and therefore no provisions or adjustments are required in these financial statements at year end.
-Subsequent to year-end, in the month of January 2023, the Company issued formal objections to the BIR in relation to the 2016 year of income assessments raised.
+The Company has formally lodged objections for the 2014-2016 years of income which are being reviewed by the Board of Inland Revenue (BIR).
+These objections challenged the tax losses available for future set off by the Company.
+Based on the assessment of the technical merits of the formal objections by both the Company and its tax advisors, the Company continues to fully defend its position and therefore no provisions or adjustments were required in these financial statements at year end.